" You have to learn the rules of the game And then you have to play better than anyone else. " - Albert Einstein

 20. Additional first aid supplies must be kept with your support crew.
 The team is responsible for carrying prescribed medications and painkillers.

-21. Teams must raise a minimum of Rs.
-80,000 in addition to the non-refundable registration fee to participate in the event.
-Teams must have fundraised at least the minimum fundraising requirement by December 02, 2016 (Mumbai Trailwalker) and January 13, 2017 (Bengaluru Trailwalker), the Friday prior to the event-week to be eligible to participate.
+21. Teams must raise a minimum of Rs 80,000 in addition to the non-refundable joining contribution of Rs 20,000 to participate in the event.
+Teams must have fundraised at least the minimum fundraising requirement by 1 November 2018 (Mumbai) and 6 January 2019 (Bengaluru) to be eligible to participate.
 Donations to Oxfam India are exempted under Section 80G of the Indian Income Tax Act, 1961.
 Tax exemptions certificates will be issued to Indian taxpayers only against their donations.

 22. Only complete teams of four finishing within 48 hours will be eligible for official ranking.

-23. Teams that raise over Rs.
-2,00,000 by the time fundraising closes will be eligible for fundraising awards.
+23. Teams that fundraise over Rs 2,00,000 by the time fundraising closes, will be eligible for recognition.

 24. Slower teams must give way to those teams travelling at a faster pace as the trail can get quite congested, particularly in the early stages of the event.